DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 What we need now is to define controllers that handle actions on both models, create routes for them and enable data saving on the client-side.

-Let's start with controllers, we'll create one controller for each model with methods for adding/deleting and updating the model.
+Let's start with controllers, we'll create one [RESTful resource controller](http://laravel.com/docs/4.2/controllers#restful-resource-controllers) for each model with methods for adding/deleting and updating the model.

 Controller for tasks: